3 Ways You Can Be Productive, Even When You’re Exhausted

 Although I've never been one who's quick to run to the doctor, I scheduled an appointment for some bloodwork.
 Unfortunately I came away from the appointment with the answer that everything was “normal” and that I should “take more vitamins.”
 But I most certainly did not feel normal!

 To make a long story short, I spent the next seven years trying new doctors, new supplements, new dietary changes, and I’ve lived through all of it with the diagnosis of Chronic Fatigue Syndrome, which basically means “You’re extremely weak and tired all the time but we don’t know why.”
 Yeah, thanks doc.
 I kinda already knew that.
 I could go off on a rabbit trail and talk about how so many other diagnoses are the same way -pretty much just giving a fancy name to something you already know.
 But I won’t get sidetracked there.
 All I’ll say for now is that praise the Lord I have found some answers that have truly been life-changing for me and my family.
-I’m not yet at 100% (will any of us ever be until we get to heaven?) but I am definitely in a much better place health-wise than I was a couple years ago.
+I’m not yet at 100% (will any of us ever be until we get to heaven?) but I am definitely in a much better place health-wise than I was 10 years ago.

 What I want to focus on is how I survived all those years of living in a deep fog, with small children to care for and homeschool.

 Whether you are chronically ill or whether you’re just tired all the time because you have a lot of demands on you that wear you down, here are 3 ways you can be productive even when you’re exhausted.